Semi-topologization in motivic homotopy theory and applications: Introduction

 \emph{Conventions and notations:} When $S$ is a noetherian scheme of finite Krull dimension, an $S$-scheme is a separated scheme of finite type over $S$.
-We denote the category of $S$-schemes by $\Sch_S$.
-Its full subcategory of smooth schemes over $S$ will be denoted by $\Sm_S$.
-When $S= \Spec(k)$ for a field $k$, we shall often write $\Sch_k$ and $\Sm_k$ for $\Sch_S$ and $\Sm_S$, respectively.
+The category of $S$-schemes is $\Sch_S$, while its subcategory of smooth schemes is $\Sm_S$.
 A variety over $k$ is a reduced $k$-scheme, not necessarily quasi-projective.
-The category of $k$-varieties will be denoted by $\Var_k$.
+The category of $k$-varieties is $\Var_k$.